 - Not all brands have anti-theft devices.

-In the video below, you can see how easy it is to mount using the fuel ring method.
+The video below shows how easy it is to mount using the fuel ring method.

 There are two camps when it comes to capacity.
 One is adamant that only small tank bags are worthwhile because large ones can get in the way.
 They think that you shouldn’t use a tank bag for anything but small essential items.

 The others will say that large is the way to go because of the extra storage space needs.
 These tend to be people who tour a lot or need the extra space for a pillion.

-One solution to this dilemma is to just get an expandable tank bag.
-Small enough to remain unobtrusive but with flex room in case you ever need to shove a 4 pack of beer inside.
+One solution to this dilemma is to get an expandable tank bag.
+Small enough to remain unobtrusive but with flex room if you ever need to shove a 4 pack of beer inside.

 Whatever size you get, measure first to make sure it will not obstruct your handlebars.
 Safety first!

 They usually come in three types of materials: leather, canvas, or rigid materials.

 - Leather: Great durability and natural waterproofness.
 Not so good when large leather bags soften and start to droop.

-- Canvas/Nylon: Great because of its cheap price and because they usually have lots of pockets.
+- Canvas/Nylon: Great because of its low price and because they usually have lots of pockets.
 Not so good against water.

 - Rigid Materials: These are usually used with fuel ring adapters.
-They are great for staying in place, waterproofness, and against theft.
-Downsides are their higher price and because they usually aren’t expandable.
+They are great for staying in place, waterproofing, and against theft.
+Downsides are their higher price and because they typically aren’t expandable.

 Note about Waterproofness:

 Even the best bag isn’t going to be 100% waterproof.
 If not the material itself, but the zips which are likely to leak.
 So always put your vulnerable items in plastic bags or get your waterproof cover on ASAP when it starts to rain.

 As for rain covers, be warned that wind always seems to get under the rain cover.
 It will flap around annoyingly until it blows away or you take it off.